nemec/clipr/README.md

 ##Parse vs. Tryparse vs. StrictParse

-There are two ways to parse a list of arguments.
+There are three ways to parse a list of arguments.
 The former, `Parse()`, will attempt to parse the input arguments and throw a ParseException if something went wrong while parsing or a ParserExit exception if the help or version information were triggered and printed to the console.
-If successful argument parsing isn't required to run your application, this is probably the correct method to use.

 The `TryParse()` method is similar to the typical TryParse methods found on integers and datetimes.
 It returns a boolean value of true if parsing